Cardiology | by Dr. Sabyasachi Pal | Published on 28/12/2022

 Cardiac arrest, a term that is often used as synonymous with a heart attack.
 Though both are critical medical conditions that affect the normal functioning of the heart, the difference lies in what triggers the attack.
 Most of the population, especially the older ones are at a high risk of heart disease which can significantly degrade the quality of life.

 This blog contains information about the causes of traumatic cardiac arrest and how you can help your closed ones in case of a cardiac arrest.
-Also, it is important to be vigilant and respond quickly if someone around you is suffering from cardiac arrest.
+Also, it is important to be vigilant and respond quickly and visit a cardiac arrest specialist in Kolkata if someone around you is suffering from cardiac arrest.

 Traumatic cardiac arrest is a medical condition where the heart ceases to beat due a physical trauma.
 TCA is a medical emergency which usually results in death without proper medical care.
 And even with advanced medical care, the chances of complications are prominent.
 People with traumatic cardiac arrest mostly exhibit low blood pressure, sweating, slow breathing, and experience pulseless electrical activity (PEA).